FOR IMMEDIATE RELEASE

 “Human trafficking cases are enormously complicated.
 A victory like this is always the product of a dedicated team attacking the case from several angles,” said Assistant Attorney General Daniel Strong.
 Attorney General Reyes thanked the following partners, individuals, etc. for their effective work in this case:

 - The Utah Attorney General’s Office’s SECURE Strike Force, which is tasked with investigating human trafficking throughout the state.
-In particular, Agents Reed Mackley and Scott Eggerman, who served as lead investigators and uncovered important evidence to corroborate the victim’s testimony;
+In particular, SECURE Strike Force Agents served as lead investigators and uncovered important evidence to corroborate the victim’s testimony;

 - The Ogden City Police Department, who initially referred the case and assisted with preparation for trial;